Grades and Grading System

 Students may take up to two free electives under a pass/fail option.
 Students may request the pass/fail option in their Dean’s office within three weeks of the first day of the semester.
 The grade for a pass/fail course will be recorded as S or U. Such a grade will not affect the cumulative index, but semester hours graded S will be counted toward the total required for graduation.
 The purpose of this option is to encourage choice of challenging electives, including those outside the student’s major field.

 The X grade is assigned for courses audited.
-After obtaining permission from the course instructor and the Dean, a student wishing to audit a course may sign up in the appropriate Dean’s office before the first day of class.
+After obtaining permission from the course instructor and the Assistant Dean, a student wishing to audit a course may sign up in the appropriate Dean’s office before the first day of class.

 If a student repeats a course, only the higher grade is counted toward graduation requirements and in the calculation of the GPA.
 A student who wishes to repeat a course should consult with his or her academic adviser prior to registering for the course.